thewca/worldcubeassociation.org/docs/STYLE_GUIDE.md

 (`next-frontend/eslint.config.mjs`) and Prettier are the source of truth for formatting and for mechanical rules — this guide won't repeat them.

-This guide covers the *code* itself.
+This guide covers the *code itself*.
 The process around changing code — how to scope a PR, what goes in the description, how to respond to review, which changes need sign-off outside the PR — lives in [`CONTRIBUTING.md`](CONTRIBUTING.md).

-**How to read it:** rules are stated as imperatives.
-Each one has a short *why*, because a rule you understand is a rule you can apply to a case this document didn't anticipate.
+You are expected to make yourself familiar with the contents of this file tree early on in your WST journey.
+We are a volunteer team, so we try our best to be nice and accommodating about enforcing rules.
+There won't be a dedicated quiz that you have to "pass" like a university exam, and there won't be any punishment if you don't apply all rules absolutely correctly right from the start.
+In fact, we believe that learning by doing is the most healthy approach for writing good code!

+Nonetheless, for such a big production codebase as ours, certain standards need to be enforced.
+So you should read the sections of the guide that concern you attentively, to get an overall feeling for how we like to write code.
+See it as an opportunity to grow into your role and hopefully learn something new!
+- Sections [§1](#1-universal-principles) and [§2](#2-naming) are pretty universal.
+You should read these no matter whether you're working with frontend, backend, or somewhere in between.
+- Sections [§5](#5-api-design) and [§10](#10-i18n-and-user-facing-copy) are also generally useful,
+  but not as common-place as the first two.
+Read them when you dive deeper into the code.
+- All other guides after that are for specific areas or use-cases.
+Glance over the table of contents and the section headings to get a feeling for what might apply to you.
+Every section opens with the condition(s) that makes it relevant.
+You are also free to read them just as a learning or out of interest :)

-**Topic guides:** sections that only apply to one corner of the codebase live in their own file under [`style/`](style/), each opening with the condition that makes it relevant.
-Read a topic guide when you're in that corner and skip it otherwise — that goes for people and for coding agents, which should load them on demand rather than carrying every rule at once.
-If your editor or agent supports "load this file when working on X" rules, point it at these files; keep that config personal (`.claude/` and `.agents/` are gitignored) so we don't have to agree on a tool.
+If you are using coding agents, it should support some form of "load this file when working on X" rules.
+Point it at these files but keep that config personal (`.claude/` and `.agents/` are gitignored) so we don't have to agree on a specific tool team-wide.

 ---